fossasia/labyrinth/CONTRIBUTING.md

 * Follow the DRY(Don't Repeat Yourself) principle.
 The same piece of code should not be repeated over and over again.

 ### Feature Requests and Bug Reports
-* When you file a feature request or when you are submitting a bug report to the [issue tracker](https://github.com/fossasia/labyrinth/issues), make sure you add steps to reproduce it.
+* When you file a feature request or when you are submitting a bug report to the [issue tracker][issues], make sure you add steps to reproduce it.
 Especially if that bug is some weird/rare one.
 * Please have a look if someone else suggested something similar and see it a new issue is necessary.
 * Please follow the issue template as it focusses on the motivation and how life and the game is improved.
 This can not be reflected by code as well.